Assistant Professor of Sustainability and Environmental Education, Director of Sustainability Leadership Semester

 ENED 525: Environmental Issues and History

 Pontius, J., Greenwood, D., Mueller, M. (Eds.).
 (Forthcoming).
-Hunting, Gathering, and Fishing for Food: Place Studies and Perspectives.
+Hunting, Gathering, and Fishing for Food: Place-based Learning for the Plate.
 Environmental Discourses in Science Education Book Series.
 Springer, NY.

 Pontius, J., Greenwood, D., Ryan, J. (2014).
 Hunting for ecological learning.
 Canadian Journal of Environmental Education, 18, 80-95.